Courses

 KOR 308

 This course is a continuation of KOR 303, focusing on stabilizing literacy development through a variety of authentic reading materials, class discussions, presentations and various writing assignments.
+Intercultural competence will be developed through community engagement in academic and real-world contexts.
 Expanding advanced-level vocabulary based on Chinese characters is also emphasized.

 Instructors